 If you enjoy crafting with natural materials, creating needle-felted animals may be your new favorite hobby.
-This excerpt from the book, Sweet & Simple Needle-Felted Animals by Sachiko Susa provides an overview of the process plus some adorable project ideas to get you started.
+This selection from the book, Sweet & Simple Needle-Felted Animals by Sachiko Susa provides an overview of the process plus some adorable project ideas to get you started.

 I also have more craft and handwork project ideas here.